lexandree/udacity-autonomous-car/project9/project9.md

       rate.sleep()
 ```
 ### Traffic Light Detector (Perception)
 This package contains the traffic light detection node: tl_detector.py.
 This node takes in data from the camera, current position and uses loaded base waypoints and publishes the locations to stop for red traffic lights to the /traffic_waypoint topic.
-The traffic light classifier controls the execution branch of the traffic light detector, and when red or yellow is detected, the position of the stop line will be published.
+The traffic light classifier controls the execution flow of the traffic light detector, and when red or yellow is detected, the position of the stop line will be published.
-The classifier is implemented as a REST API and can send camera images to any appropriate server that recognizes the desired objects.
+The classifier is implemented as a REST API and can send camera images to any appropriate server that recognizes the objects you need.
 ```python
   if self.flip_channels:
       image = cv2.cvtColor(image, cv2.COLOR_BGR2RGB)